 An important issue is also the fact that many products and services are subject to preferential VAT rates.
 For example: a 5% rate applies for accommodation.
 The rules themselves are also simpler than anywhere else in Europe.
 In addition, entrepreneurs can transfer the collected VAT to the Tax Office once a quarter.
 There is also no obligation to pay with the split payment mechanism.
 Unless you put your company in debt and you fail to meet your tax obligations on a regular basis.
 However, if you voluntarily use the split payment mechanism, then you get a discount on income tax (CIT).

 How to form a company in Romania?

 You can form a company in Romania with our all-inclusive service or try a lenghty procedure on your own which is a struggle for every foreigner.
-The most popular form of business in Romania are limited liability companies.
-Company must be established by at least one person (including foreigners) or one legal entity.
+The most popular form of business in Romania is a limited liability company.
+A company must be established by at least one person (including foreigners) or one legal entity.
 Interestingly, Romanian law dictates that there can be no more than 50 partners of such a business.
 The registration of the company also requires the contribution of share capital, which is RON 200.
 This type of legal entity must be managed by at least one director who may not necessarily reside in Romania.